piotrdzwiniel/Specvis-Desktop/index.md

 <h2 id="Contribute">Contribute</h2>
 <p>
-If you have an idea how Specvis Desktop can be improved, for example what new functionalities can be introduced to its future versions, please don't hesitate to contact me.
+If you have an idea how Specvis Desktop can be improved, for example what new functionalities can be introduced to its future versions, please don't hesitate to <a href="#Contact">contact me</a>.
 Remember, that Specvis Desktop aims to be a vision diagnostic software tool.
 </p>

 <h2 id="KnownIssues">Known Issues (FAQ)</h2>